kammitama5/kammitama5.github.io/_posts/2017-7-28-Friday-July-28th.md

 ## Things I completed today

 - Got Heroku set up
-- Got app deployed (getting Postgresquel errors that have to do with database permission; can fix tomorrow)
+- Got app deployed (getting Postgresql errors that have to do with database permission; can fix tomorrow)
 - Got Postgresql installed on my Linux laptop (have been working between Desktop and Cloud9 previously)
 - All my other dependencies seem to be fine.
 That took a bit of debugging, but no worries.
 - Finished a Udacity course on Deploying with Heroku for good measure.